bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 But that didn't mean Yurgunn gave up.

 Keeping up the charming voice, and curling some hair behind her ear, she took out a small purse with 20 gold pieces and rang it ever so faintly in front of the guard.
-"What if you and the boys got a bit extra for it?"
+"What if yeh' and the boys got a bit extra for it?"

 The guard made a small pause while he looked at the purse, before glancing back to the three others, who apparently had heard the clinging from the purse as well.
 "Tha' wouldn't be a bribe of a Crownsguard, now would it, miss?" he asked, one eyebrow raised.

 Raising her voice slightly, she replied with some confidence:
 "It would be a donation of...
-I assume... a weeks work for each and all of you."
+IA'assume... a weeks work for each and all of yeh'."

 None of them spoke.
 They were considering it.

 Before they could refuse she added:
-"And if yeh' are asked why yeh' raised it, you can say you wanted to make sure it was still working.
+"And if yeh' are asked why yeh' raised it, you can say you wanted t' make sure it was still working.
 No one have been using this for at least a week."

 If the guard ever had had any will to say 'no' to gold, it was now long gone.